 Arrange for Credit to Transfer

-- Check the Credit Transfer Service to see whether the transcript has been already been accepted at IU.
-You will need to search by the location of the institution providing the transcript, NOT the location of your program.
-As an additional resource, you may also consult the list of previously approved programs in the Office of Overseas Study.
+2. Once you confirm where your transcript will be issued from, check the Credit Transfer Service to see whether the transcript has already been accepted at IU.
+You will need to search by the location of the institution providing the transcript, NOT necessarily the location of your program.
+For more help navigating the Credit Transfer Service, see our online guide to the CTS.

-Note: Most courses will initially transfer back as undistributed 100-level credit (appears on your returned CTA as DEPT-UN 100).
+- Note: Many courses may initially transfer back as undistributed 100-level credit (appears on your returned CTA as DEPT-UN 100).
 If you only need elective credit to graduate, you can leave these courses as they are.
 Otherwise, please continue reading below.
+Filling out the CTA will allow you to view how credit will transfer back if not at the undistributed 100 level.
+IF the deadline to complete the CTA has passed, credit can still be transferred back.

-If you need courses from your non-IU program to complete requirements such as 300/400 level hours, major/minor requirements, distribution requirements, etc., then you will need to get your courses approved by the respective department at IU.
+4. If you need courses from your non-IU program to equate to specific IU equivalencies (300/400 level hours, major/minor requirements, general education requirements, etc.), then you will need to get your courses approved by the respective department at IU.
 It is up to each academic department or school to determine how they approve transfer credit from study abroad programs.
 Below are some ways that you can be proactive about taking appropriate classes abroad:

-- Consult your Advisement Report on OneStart to find out what types of courses you have left to graduate (elective hours, major/minor requirements, distribution, etc.).
-Confirm that you will complete the senior residency requirement outside of program credits.
-Please note that credit from non-IU programs will not count towards senior residency credit.
+- Consult your Advisement Report on One.IU find out what types of courses you have left to graduate (elective hours, major/minor requirements, distribution, etc.).
+Confirm that you will complete the residency requirement outside of program credits.
+Please note that credit from non-IU programs will not count towards residency credit.

 - Compare course descriptions/syllabi for the courses offered on your non-IU program to course descriptions/syllabi of the course requirements you wish to fulfill at IU.
-Hint: You can find a full list of approved distribution courses offered at IU in Appendix II of the College of Arts and Sciences Bulletin.
+Syllabi are generally available on the program provider's website.

 - Choose courses at a similar level to the ones you are required to take at IU, noting that some institutions may operate on a different system.
 A general rule of thumb is that if you need to fulfill upper-level requirements at IU, do not enroll in introductory level courses abroad, but rather in more advanced courses.